ServiceWeaver/workshops/07/README.md

 $ go run .
 ```

-In a separate terminal, curl the application with query `"rock"`.
+In a separate terminal, curl the application with query `"pig"`.

 ```
-$ curl localhost:9000/search?q=rock
+$ curl localhost:9000/search?q=pig
-["☘️","🚀","🪨"]
+["🐖","🐷","🐽"]
 ```

-Your application should return `["☘️","🚀","🪨"]` after a one second delay.
-Then,
+Your application should return `["🐖","🐷","🐽"]` after a one second delay.
-re-run the same curl command.
+Then, re-run the same curl command.
 This time, the request should return nearly
-instantly, as the results of query `"rock"` are now in the cache.
+instantly, as the results of query `"pig"` are now in the cache.

 ```
-$ curl localhost:9000/search?q=rock
+$ curl localhost:9000/search?q=pig
-["☘️","🚀","🪨"]
+["🐖","🐷","🐽"]
 ```

 Now, run your application using `weaver multi deploy`: